hydephp/develop/directory-structure.md

 ### Resource Directories
 #### `config`
 The config directory contains configuration files.
 The most interesting one is probably `config/hyde.php` where you can set the site name!

-### `resources/views/pages`
-This is a special directory.

-All files here ending in .blade.php will be saved as .html pages in the saved site.
-The default homepage is stored in this directory as `index.blade.php`.
-You can publish any of the other built-in homepages using the `hyde publish:homepage` command.

-**Limitations:** Only top-level posts are supported.
-Files should use kebab-case format and must also end .blade.php.

-> Make sure the slug does not conflict with a Markdown page as they are compiled first and will be overwritten if your Blade page has the same name.

 #### `resources/frontend`